-In the context of the strengthening of the international nuclear third-party liability regime (increasing insurance limits, extending definition of nuclear damage and liability period to 30 years), the nuclear operators have expressed their concerns regarding both the availability of insurance capacity in the market at an economical acceptable pricing and the potential gap between required and offered guaranties.
+In the context of the strengthening of the international nuclear third-party liability regime (increasing insurance limits, extending definition of nuclear damage and liability period to 30 years) that will become effective on the 01/01/2022, the nuclear operators have expressed their concerns regarding both the availability of insurance capacity in the market at an economical acceptable pricing and the potential gap between required and offered guaranties.

-The objective of ELINI is to provide civil liability insurance capacity, in branch 13, to its Insured Members within the framework of and limited to civil liability in the field of nuclear energy, as specified in the national legislations of countries who have signed the Paris Convention of July 29th 1960 or the Vienna Convention of May 21st 1963 (as amended from time to time) or those countries who have not signed the Paris Convention nor the Vienna Convention but apply the same principles in their national legislations, or based on Common Law and/or Civil Law ('droit commun')
+The objective of ELINI is to provide civil liability insurance capacity, in branch 13, to its Insured Members within the framework of and limited to civil liability in the field of the nuclear industry, as specified in the national legislations of countries who have signed the Paris Convention of July 29th,1960 or the Vienna Convention of May 21st,1963 (as amended from time to time) or those countries who have not signed the Paris Convention nor the Vienna Convention but apply the same principles in their national legislations, or based on Common Law and/or Civil Law ('droit commun').